beyondtracks/nsw-oeh-npws-alerts/README.md

 # Features

- - **Connection reset by peer** The upstream feed suffers issues where the remote server resets the connection before it has finished transmitting the entire file to the client.
+ - **Workaround for "Connection reset by peer"** The upstream feed suffered issues where the remote server resets the connection before it has finished transmitting the entire file to the client.
 This results in a truncated file.
 We try to work around this issue by continually re-requesting the file until it is retrieved in full, in fact this is the default wget behaviour.
 This was reported to OEH but the issue is still present at times.
  - **JSON** The upstream feed is in GeoRSS, and while that's great for feed aggregators, for web developers a JSON feed is preferable.
  - **Split by park** The upstream GeoRSS feed contains all alerts state wide, for BeyondTracks.com we prefer to be able to request alerts for an individual park.
  - **Sanitize HTML** The upstream feed uses HTML for formatting of alert content.
 This presents a security risk to any site using this feed directly to display alerts as NPWS could inject malicious content into the 3rd party site.
 We'd still like to retain the formatting used by NPWS to present their alert content as close as possible to as intended, so we use https://metacpan.org/pod/HTML::Scrubber to sanitize the HTML to ensure only safe formatting markup makes it through.
+ - **HTML output** The HTML content is extracted from the GeoRSS into a sanitized .html file.
+ - **Markdown output** The HTML content as extracted from the GeoRSS is converted to a .md file.

 # Usage

 Install required Perl dependencies, on Debian with:

-     sudo apt-get install libxml-rss-perl libjson-perl libhtml-scrubber-perl libfile-spec-perl
+     sudo apt-get install libxml-rss-perl libjson-perl libhtml-scrubber-perl libfile-spec-perl libhtml-wikiconverter-markdown-perl libtext-unidecode-perl libhtml-clean-perl

 Then run the script with: